-A total of eight (8) subsurface borings were taken by GeoEngineers in the borrow area.
+A total of eight (8) subsurface borings were taken by GeoEngineers in the borrow area during the same time the marsh creation area borings were taken.
 The borrow area borings showed a significant amount of clay with some silt mixed for borings BHBA 1-3; while BHBA 4-8 showed interbedded layers of silt, sand, silty sand, sandy silt, and clay.
 Shells were present in many of the borings at both the mudline and deeper.
 BHBA-8 was drilled in the area of the borrow area for PO-17.
 The boring showed more organic clay than was present in the other borings; however borings from PO-17 showed the same stratification as BHBA 4-7 of PO-75 East Labranche Marsh Creation Project.

 Seven of the eight borings taken in the marsh creation area and were drilled to depths of thirty (30) feet.
 BHMC-4 boring was terminated at 80 feet below mudline.
-All eight (8) borings encountered a peat layer between 5 to 12 feet thick followed by organic clay and clay intermixed with silt and sand seams or layers sometimes several feet thick.
+All eight (8)

+borings encountered a peat layer between 5 to 12 feet thick followed by organic clay and clay intermixed with silt and sand seams or layers sometimes several feet thick.
 The peat and organic clay will be the controlling factor moving forward during design.
 Figure 2 shows all boring locations taken for the project.